Digital-Media/fhooe-web-dock/README.md

 ### Git

-Installing Git on your host machine is also recommended so you can easily update to the latest version of *fhooe-web-dock*.
+It is also recommended that you install Git on your host machine so you can easily update to the latest version of *fhooe-web-dock*.

 - Windows: [Installer Download](https://gitforwindows.org/) | Chocolatey: `choco install git` | winget: `winget install -e --id Git.Git`